Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 - `02 Interior Sunrays`
 - `03 Nord Glass Windows`
 - `03 Nord Glass Windows Interior Sunrays`
+     - *Note: Don't install the **Hi Res Window Texture Replacer** folder right away.* because we want it to overwrite the Intelligent Textures (Step 2.4) later on in the guide.

 ## Step 2.3: Project Atlas
 Project Atlas improves performance even further by using different techniques than MOP.
 Using them together will get you quite the FPS gain.